BumpySkies is a free online service that aims to demystify flight for all commercial air passengers.

 I‘m going on a flight soon and I feel scared.
 Can you help?

-It’s both common and natural to feel scared or nervous about an upcoming plane trip.
-BumpySkies was created by a nervous flier, just like you, as a tool you may find useful when finding your own way towards managing your fear.
+It‘s both common and natural to feel scared or nervous about an upcoming plane trip.
+BumpySkies was created by a nervous flier, just like you, as a tool that can help you find your own way towards managing your fear.

-Many other free tools can help you see flight in a new light; try browsing FlightAware, or a mobile app like FlightRadar.
-See how many commercial flights are zipping around the globe right now, with dozens taking off and landing even while you’re reading this, all without incident.
+Aircraft-tracking sites like FlightAware and Flightradar24 let you see how many commercial flights are zipping around the globe right now, with dozens taking off and landing even while you‘re reading this, all without incident.

 Can BumpySkies work for areas outside of the continental United States?